Hxmada/Imager-Proxy/README.md

 | frame_num      | 0       | The frame number to render                                          |
 | img_format     | png     | A value of `png` or `gif`.
 Gif will render all frames of the figure |

+**Note**: `You can use &.gif or &.png or &img_format=.gif in the end of the file if you are using discord and want to see the animation`

 ---
 ### Actions